belwalrohit642/Terraform-Script-to-Deploy-a-WordPress-Application/README.md

 Now Create a script that will install the docker on the Ec2 instance and start the docker service and pull the  WordPress official  image from the docker hub and runs a Docker container in the background (-d) with port mapping (-P) and It sets environment variables (-e) for a WordPress container to connect to a MySQL database hosted on the specified RDS instance.
 The environment variables define the database host, username, password, and database name.<br>
 <br>
-This Script you can find in  my Repositry.<br>
+This Script you can find in  my repository.<br>
 <br>
 Give Execution Permission to the script and execute the script on Ec2.<br>